gnome-terminator/terminator/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Before opening an issue, please try starting terminator with an empty config file, by issuing `terminator -g /dev/null` and see if it starts normally.

-Please try moving the terminator config out of the way to see if that solves the problem.
-If it does, and you still want to open the bug, then please attach the config file to the issue
+If it does, and you still want to open the bug, then please attach the config file, usually found at `$HOME/.config/terminator/config` to the issue

 Fill out as many of these fields as you can